mattermost/mattermost-load-test-ng/docs/local_loadtest.md

 Running this command will create initial teams and channels for the users to join on the target MM instance.

+#### Note

+The `init` command generates data as configured by the `InstanceConfiguration` section.
+It does not pre-populate all the users.
+In fact, only 50 users are created and used to generate data.
+This value was chosen to maximize overall throughput.

 ## Running a basic load-test

 A new load-test can be started with the following command: